Grenosaurus/Chatbot/README.md

 </center>

-Model provides the response depending on the provided context (vectoriced database) and it includes the source text and page as string to the interface:
+Model responds depending on the provided context (vectorized database) and it includes the source text and page as a string to the interface:

 ```Python
 sl.write(result.get('result', 'No answer found'))